minorua/DragDropUploadTest/README.md

 # DragDropUploadTest
-Can we upload a folder to GitHub by drag &amp; drop like Netlify?
+Can we upload a folder to GitHub by drag & drop like Netlify and publish it to the Web?

 1. Create a GitHub repository
 2. Create gh-pages branch